-Ranch Musings: The cost of information - BC Local News
+RANCH MUSINGS: The cost of information - BC Local News

-If that $50 sampling cost could save you $10 per acre in nutrient application, then that saving is $400, an eight-to-one return for the cost of sampling analysis.
+If that $50 sampling costs could save you $10 per acre in nutrient application then that saving is $400, an eight to one return for the cost of sampling analysis.
 That is a good return.

 To really know what you are doing, soil sampling is a must.

-Getting agronomy advice can be difficult, but this is the way to no over-spend on you input costs.
-Which can drive up you production costs.
+Getting agronomy advice can be difficult, but this is the way to not over spend on you input costs, which can derive up you production costs.

 You might consider doing different trials of reseeding or adding amendments to your soil.